 In August 2019, a new board of sefa was appointed.
 The board's focus is to turnaround sefa and to ensure that it implements the goals and strategies of its shareholder ministry (Ministry of Small Business) as well as those of its shareholder the IDC.
 The new board has been working closely with both the ministry and the shareholder and have produced a strategy that has a key focus on financial sustainability.
-The board's focus for the new year will be on ensuring that the executive management team at sefa is fully staffed and that the company's performance is improved, particularly with regards to financial sustainability.
+The board's focus for the new year will be on ensuring that the executive management team at sefa is fully staffed, including the appointment of a permanent CEO, and that the company's performance is improved, particularly with regards to financial sustainability.